pingcap/docs-dm/en/overview.md

 ### Sharding support

-DM supports merging the original sharded instances and tables into TiDB, but with [some restrictions](feature-shard-merge.md#restrictions).
+DM supports merging the original sharded instances and tables into TiDB, but with some restrictions.
+For details, see [Sharding DDL usage Restrictions in the pessimistic mode](feature-shard-merge-pessimistic.md#restrictions) and [Sharding DDL usage Restrictions in the optimistic mode](feature-shard-merge-optimistic.md#restrictions).

 ## Usage restrictions